DevOpstacle/DevOpstacle/README.md

 - Ragi beshay - Available all mornings till 1pm PT except Saturaday and Sunday
 - Sam Hana - Avaliable all mornings 7 days a week .
 - Mina - Available on Sunday and Thursday from 8 PM and on Saturday all day.
-- Hany - Available on thursday after 12 PM.
+- Hany - Available on thursday after 12 AM.